yzu1103309/YouTube-Downloader/README.md

 ## Troubleshooting

-If you encounter a "403 Forbidden" error while downloading with the latest release, it might be because the bundled version of yt-dlp is outdated.
+If you encounter a "403 Forbidden" error (or other errors) while downloading with the latest release, it might be because the bundled version of yt-dlp is outdated.

 To resolve this, open a terminal with administrator privileges and run the command:
 ```